-The stock of some Silver shotguns can be adjusted for length of pull by adding or removing spacers to the rear of the stock.
-Each spacer extends length of pull 1 /4" and a maximum of three spacers can be added with the screws provided to extend length of pull 3⁄4".
+The buttstock can be adjusted for length of pull by adding or removing spacers (available separately) to the rear of the stock.
+Each spacer extends length of pull 1⁄2" and a maximum of three spacers can be added with the screws provided to extend length of pull 3⁄4".
 With longer screws (not provided), more than three spacers can be added to further extend length of pull.
 Spacers can be ordered through your Browning dealer or by calling our Customer Service Department at (800) 322-4626.